Why is Psychology Today not working for therapists?

 +

 Week 1: claim and complete your Google Business Profile.
 Week 2: build a homepage and one specialty page.
 Week 3: align your directory listings and contact details.
 Month 2: add more specialty pages and list on TherapyDen.
 Month 3: add FAQ content and test whether ChatGPT recommends you.
-Keep PT active throughout.
+Keep Psychology Today active throughout.

 What should I do instead of relying on Psychology Today?